collective/volto-blocks-widget/README.md

 Default allowed blocks are:
 Text, Video, HTML, Table

-but you could customize your allowed blocks by adding this configuration to your config.js:
+but you could customize your allowed blocks by adding this configuration to your config.js.

+If your project runs on Volto < 18.0.0, please set the prop `voltoVersion` into `config.settings['volto-blocks-widget'].voltoVersion`:

 ```jsx
 export const settings = {